 You can also add up to three new Phases to the Project using the blank text fields at the bottom:

-Phases added in this manner will only be available to this specific Project.
+Phases added in this manner will be initially only be available to this specific Project, but you can associate the new Phase with any existing Projects after it has been created.

 You will see a similar page whenever you create a new Project that can be used to update Phase Structure.